febuiles/shipping_calc/README.txt

 == DESCRIPTION:

-Shipping Calculator written in Ruby to get quick quotes from the major carriers (UPS, DHL, FedEX).
+Shipping Calculator written in Ruby to get quick quotes from the major carriers (UPS, DHL, FedEX, FreightQuote).

 == FEATURES/PROBLEMS: